Skip to content

 VPC Networks

 VPC Networks allow your Workers to access any service in your private network without pre-registering individual hosts or ports.
-You can bind to a specific Cloudflare Tunnel to reach any service behind that tunnel, or bind to Cloudflare Mesh to reach any Mesh node, client device, or IP route in your account.
+You can bind to a specific Cloudflare Tunnel to reach any service behind that tunnel, or bind to Cloudflare Mesh to reach any Mesh node, client device, subnet route or hostname route announced through Cloudflare Tunnel or Mesh, or destination reachable through a Cloudflare WAN on-ramp (GRE, IPsec, or CNI).

-At runtime, the URL you pass to fetch() determines the destination — any hostname or IP address reachable through the bound tunnel or Mesh network.
+At runtime, the URL you pass to fetch() or the address you pass to connect() determines the destination — any hostname or IP address reachable through the bound Cloudflare Tunnel or through Cloudflare Mesh.
+Use fetch() for HTTP traffic, and connect() for raw TCP connections (Redis, MQTT, custom protocols, and other non-HTTP services).
 This differs from VPC Services, which require you to create a separate binding for each target host and port combination.

 Reference a specific Cloudflare Tunnel directly by its UUID: